Busy beaver: Technical definition

 "Running" the machine consists of starting in the starting state, with the current tape cell being any cell of a blank (all-0) tape, and then iterating the transition function until the Halt state is entered (if ever).
 If and only if the machine eventually halts, then the number of 1s finally remaining on the tape is called the machine's score.
-The n-state busy beaver (BB-n) game is therefore a contest, depending on definition to find such an n-state Turing machine having the largest possible score or running time.
+An n-th busy beaver, BB-n or simply "busy beaver" is a Turing machine that wins the n-state busy beaver game.
+Depending on definition, it either attains the highest score (denoted by Σ(n)), or runs for the longest time (S(n)), among all other possible n-state competing Turing machines.

 Example

 The rules for one 1-state Turing machine might be: